Cost of living · San Antonio, Texas · 2026

 How much does housing cost in San Antonio?

 A 2-bedroom apartment in San Antonio costs approximately $1,426 per month based on HUD Fair Market Rent data.
-Housing makes up about 19% of the total monthly budget.
+At about 38% of the monthly needs budget, housing is the largest cost category here.

 Is San Antonio more expensive than the national average?